samkennerly/suneku/README.md

 ### Windows

 [Docker for Windows](https://docs.docker.com/docker-for-windows/) can build and run labs which can be shared with any Mac or Linux user.
-The only catch is: you may need to write your own setup script if my [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) script does not work on your machine.
+The only catch is: you may need to write your own setup script if [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) does not work.

 ## Jupyter notebooks

 Jupyter notebooks are useful for "exploratory data analysis," which is a polite name for projects in which you don't know precisely what you're doing yet.
-I use them to inspect data for quality and formatting issues, quickly test hypotheses, and export human-readable summaries of studies.
+I use them to inspect data for quality and formatting issues, quickly test hypotheses, and export human-readable reports.
 My typical workflow looks like this:

 * Open a notebook.
 * Import packages with Python `import` statements.